CFBCWorks/Independence40SKN/_items/SKN40Book46.md

 title: The Danger of Fear

-shortdesc: “This book is dedicated to the Body of Christ to help us to realize how dangerous fear is and that it should not be tolerated in our lives."
+shortdesc: “This book allows us to discover the transformative power of faith as 'The Battle Against Fear' exposes the destructive grip of fear in our lives, offering biblical wisdom and spiritual guidance to break free and embrace a life of courage and liberation."

 categories: [ Inspirational ]